dhanaabhirajk/kgl-submission-explorer/README.md

 ## Topic overview

-<p>This section provides a quick, visual overview of opportunity areas observed in the dataset.
-Each row shows a concise description on the left and a representative image on the right.
-Tables are intentionally simple for reliable rendering on GitHub.</p>
+<p>This section provides a quick, visual overview of opportunity areas observed in the dataset.</p>

 <h3>Media &amp; Entertainment</h3>